rockkingjy/OpenTracker/readme.md

 # Quick start
 --------------------------------
 With quick start, you can have a quick first taste of this repository, without any panic.
-No ned to install Caffe, CUDA etc. (**But of course you have to install OpenCV 3.0 first**).
+No need to install Caffe, CUDA etc. (**But of course you have to install OpenCV 3.0 first**).

 OpenCV 3.0 Install on Ubuntu check this [[Tutorial](https://www.learnopencv.com/install-opencv3-on-ubuntu/)].